5 Best Personal Loans for Contractors

 If you fall into this category, you don't get the kind of paychecks that banks accept for loan approval.
 Instead, you need to offer alternative documentation.

-As an independent contractor, you aren't able to produce an employment agreement.
-That makes you a bigger risk for a lender because they have less proof that you will have ongoing income.
-You have to prove that your finances are strong enough for the lender to take the risk, and this requires a bigger stack of paperwork.
+As an independent contractor with a small business, you aren't able to produce an employment agreement.
+That makes you a bigger risk for a business loan lender because they have less proof that you will have ongoing income.
+You have to prove that your finances are strong enough for the lender to take the risk for the loan amount, and this requires a bigger stack of paperwork.

 It's very likely that you will need to provide a lender with: